Madelene/100-days-of-code/log.md

 **Thoughts:** I am so close to finishing this challenge!
 It feels good that I'm "doing it".
 Once I figure out how to get the API to read the React components, I'll be in business.

+### Day 23: January 21, 2018 Sunday

+** Today's Progress**:
+- Figured out how to render my components in the DOM
+- Wired in the Index, Show, Edit and Delete functions
+- Edit, now, requires that all fields are filled in, or else it will save it as null.
+Need to fix that
+- Need to do the Create!

+**Thoughts:** I can not believe I am figuring all of this stuff out on my own!!!
+I hope I get a job offer soon!